niall-thurrat/nt222fc_1dv600/README.md

-HOW TO START GAME
+# HOW TO START THE APPLICATION

 To play this game you must:

 - Have installed:
       node.js
       npm
       IDE

-- download github repo to your computer (visit https://github.com/niall-thurrat/nt222fc_1dv600.git)
+-   go to https://github.com/niall-thurrat/nt222fc_1dv600 and use the ‘Clone or download’ button to either get the URL to clone the repo or download the application files to your computer
-- open in your favourite IDE ( I recommend visual studio code!)
+-   open the application folder in your favourite IDE ( I recommend visual studio code!)
 -   open a terminal
-- run 'npm intall' to get the app dependencies
+-   run 'npm install' to get the app dependencies
-- run 'npm start' to open the main menu
+-   make sure your terminal screen is opened up pretty big to see the whole app and run 'npm start' to open the main menu screen
 -   enjoy!